7 tips for running a successful strategy workshop for lawyers

 7. End with clear actions

-To ensure your strategy session leads to real impact, close the session with concrete next steps.
+To ensure your strategy workshop leads to real impact, close the session with concrete next steps.
 Summarise key insights, assign responsibilities, and establish timelines for any follow-up actions.

-Top tip: Use the outcomes from your session to inform strategic planning, and consider scheduling regular future-focused discussions to keep your team on track as the legal landscape evolves.
+Top tip: Use the outcomes from your workshop to inform strategic planning, and consider scheduling regular future-focused discussions to keep your team on track as the legal landscape evolves.

 What next?